I learned a lot about learning when I studied Communication Design at Texas Tech University in the late 1990s. A few lessons stick out in my mind.

 The one-point rubric focuses learning on mastery.
 If designers graduate and can say they have mastered dozens of learning objectives, I believe they will be well-prepared to do the work ahead of them in their careers and flourish as they grow beyond their formal education.

 Assessment is not a four-letter word.
 It’s a way for learners to know how well their knowledge, thinking, and skills are developing.
 It’s a way for them to see where they are and where they need to go next.
 As an educator, it’s also a way for me to get feedback on how well the activities I assign and the lessons I deliver are achieving their intended goals—to facilitate learning and empower learners to grow.

 Many of the ideas in this post are not my own—they were developed in conversations with people way smarter than I am.
 Thanks to these people who have challenged me to be a more effective educator.

-One of my mentors, Eric Ligon at the University of North Texas, who challenged me to think like an educator, not just a designer.
+One of my mentors, Eric Ligon at the University of North Texas, challenged me to think like an educator, not just a designer.
 My colleagues and mentors at the Center for Teaching Excellence at Miami University through various Faculty Learning Communities.
-My friend and colleague at Miami University, Dr. Stephanie Baer, who empowers learners and champions productive and transformative assessment.
-And my wife, Amy Cheatham, who has been an educator way longer than I have and whose lessons I am still learning.
+My friend and colleague at Miami University, Dr. Stephanie Baer, empowers learners and champions productive and transformative assessment.
+And my wife, Amy Cheatham, has been an educator way longer than I have and whose lessons I am still learning.